Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Experiments

-We provide experiments to validate the performance of the proposed test by the Wasserstein distance.
-For the proposed method, we utilize a fully-connected ReLU DNN with $3$ layers, and each layer has $100$ or $200$ nodes.
-To calculate a supremum in \eqref{def:btsp}, we employ Vanilla SGD or ADAM\cite{adam_opt} optimizer.
-Also, we use a \textit{spectral normalization} \cite{miyato2018spectral} in every epoch to restrict Lipschitz constants of functions as $1$.
-In addition to the normalization, we rescale initial parameters to keep the Lipschitz constants be $1$ even in the first step.
-To derive a distribution of $\tilde{Z}_W$, we set a number of iteration $T$ as $300$, $500$ or $2,000$.
+For the proposed test, we utilize a fully-connected DNN with the ReLU activation and $3$ layers, where each layer contains $100$ or $200$ nodes.
+To calculate the supremum in \eqref{def:btsp}, we employ Vanilla SGD or ADAM \citep{adam_opt} optimizer.
+Additionally, we use a \textit{spectral normalization} \citep{miyato2018spectral} to restrict the Lipschitz constants of the functions to $1$.

-To compare previous methods, we exploit implementation of Maximum Mean Discrepancy (MMD) test \cite{gretton2012kernel} with the Gaussian kernel and the crossmatch test \cite{rosenbaum2005exact}.